spyder-ide/spyder-api-docs/CONTRIBUTING.md

 ## Reporting Issues

-Find an issue with Spyder-Infra?
+Find an issue with Spyder-API-Docs?
-Please [open](https://github.com/spyder-ide/spyder-infra/issues/new/choose) an [issue](https://github.com/spyder-ide/spyder-infra/issues) documenting the bug, enhancement or new content following the guidance in our issue template.
+Please [open](https://github.com/spyder-ide/spyder-api-docs/issues/new/choose) an [issue](https://github.com/spyder-ide/spyder-api-docs/issues) documenting the bug, enhancement or new content following the guidance in our issue template.

 If referring to a specific line or file, please be sure to provide a snippet of context and/or the file and line number to allow us to find and fix it, and if pointing out a problem, please be as specific as you can in suggesting a revised wording that would solve it.